DULWICH 176-9 (50) beat ASHFORD 156 (42.4) by 20 runs

-Dulwich took the last five wickets in just 17 balls to pull off an astonishing 13 run victory in their Ryman Surrey Championship Division 2 clash at Chessington.
+Dulwich took the last five wickets for just 14 runs to pull off a crucial 20 run victory against bottom club Ashford in Division 2 of the Ryman Surrey Championship.

 Dulwich chose to bat, but found the pitch damp after recent rain with the ball not coming onto the bat.
 Ed Stolle was caught on the boundary for 8 with the score on 13 after 5.1 overs, but Oliver Steward and Frankie Brown lifted the score to 40 after 14.3.
 Brown’s dismissal for 17, off 34 balls, ushered in a turgid period of play as Steward and Matt Balch could add only 21 runs off the next 10.3 overs to take Dulwich to the drinks break at 61 with half the overs used up.
 Balch fell in the first over after the break, having taken 42 balls for his 7.
 Naeem Iqbal was promoted to number 5 in search for quick runs, and he responded by hitting 37 off 46 balls and sharing a stand of 51 in 11 overs for the fourth wicket with Steward.
 The opener’s vigil ended with 36 off 82 balls, and Iqbal followed in the next over to leave Dulwich on 118 for 5 after 37.1 overs.
 A further 27 runs were added in the next seven overs for the loss of three more wickets, with Sam Tennant falling for 7, Salaar Waqar run out without facing, and Stuart Ferguson making 16 off 24 balls.
 It took a few lusty blows from Euan Johnson, with an undefeated 17 off 19 balls, and 8 off 18 balls from acting skipper Alex Gledhill, to lift Dulwich to 176-9 after their 50 overs.
 These late runs were to prove vital in the context of the game.